St. Emily / St. Thomas Becket<br />Religious Education&#8203;

 Medication

-Except in extraordinary circumstances which must be approved by the DRE, the Religious Education program or personnel will not maintain, supervise the taking of, or administer medication.
+Except in extraordinary circumstances which must be approved by the CRE, the Religious Education program or personnel will not maintain, supervise the taking of, or administer medication.

 Food and Beverages

-Due to health and allergy concerns for our students and the students who are here during the day, children are not allowed to bring any food or beverage into the classrooms, with the exception of a water bottle during warmer weather
+Due to health and allergy concerns for our students and the students who are here during the day, children are not allowed to bring any food or beverage into the classrooms, with the exception of a water bottle.

 The building is ‘nut free.’
 However, parents of children who have severe nut or peanut allergies are responsible to come to sanitize the desk and chair that will be used by their child.